-King West: Then and Now
+King West: Then & Now

 King West lies in Toronto’s historic Fashion District and is one of the city’s most famous thoroughfares.

-Those old warehouses have been turned into galleries, lofts, and office spaces.
+However, those old warehouses have been turned into galleries, lofts and office spaces.

 There’s a wave of trendy restaurants, ad agencies, independent retailers, and fitness facilities in the area.